BIJIANZIL/Console_based_Python_Calculator/README.md

 ![Image1](WorkProcess/activitydiagram.png)

 # 3.[**Sequence Diagram:**](https://github.com/BIJIANZIL/Console_based_Python_Calculator/blob/main/sequencediagram.png)
-In sequence diagram,communication between objects is illustrated using messages and we represent messages using arrows and represent the interaction between the objects in the order in which these interactions occur.
+In the sequence diagram,communication between objects is illustrated using messages and we represent messages using arrows and represent the interaction between the objects in the order in which these interactions occur.

 ![Image2](WorkProcess/sequencediagram.png)

 # 3.DDD

-In Domain Driven Design,it emphasis on the importance of understanding the problem space of software and incorporating that understanding in to design and ifnally impelmenting in the software.Domain model represents the core concepts and entities within the domain.
+In Domain Driven Design,it emphasis on the importance of understanding the problem space of software and incorporating that understanding in to design and finally impelmenting in the software.Domain model represents the core concepts and entities within the domain.
-In this project as my domain is too small,I have added prepared DDD daiagram based on some future additions in the software.
+In this project as my domain is too small,I have prepared DDD daiagram based on some future additions in the software.

 ![Image](WorkProcess/Domainchart.png)

 # 4.METRICS

-SonarQube is a code review tool that systematically helps us deliver Clean Code.It checks for bugs and vulnerabilities in the project and provide recommendations to resolve the code smells.Finding the correct JDK which supports the sonarqube version is crucial in installing the Sonarqube for testing,after several insatalltions,I could finally able to run it.
+SonarQube is a code review tool that systematically helps us deliver Clean Code.It checks for bugs and vulnerabilities in the project and provide recommendations to resolve the code smells.Different versions of  sonarqube and finding the right JDK which supports seems litte difficult while  installation of  Sonarqube.We could easily track bugs,code smells ,Duplicated lines,Vulnerabilities etc.
-Below are the snippets of metrics:
+Below are the snippets of metrics result:

 ![Image](WorkProcess/Sonarqube1.png)